 This is a location-based method of earning points.
 You will need to opt into the GeoLocation service, you’ll be rewarded 50 points.
 You will then earn 20 points each month when GeoLocation service is turned on.

 This is a passive way to boost your earnings, but LifePoints reviews highlight that you will receive more earning opportunities based on this location data.
 It is comparable to Google Rewards, as you’ll be asked to complete surveys about the places that you have recently visited.

 Some brands are looking for direct feedback about particular products.
-You’ll be send a product for free or be reimbursed for a purchase, you will then need to test it and provide honest feedback.
+You’ll be sent a product for free or be reimbursed for a purchase, you will then need to test it and provide honest feedback.

 This can be a fun way to boost your LifePoints balance, but the number of points will vary according to the product and other details.

 The Daily Challenge is a short survey that provides additional points.
 Completing the Daily Challenge will also help to match you with more surveys, as your answers will be used to help LifePoints find qualifying surveys.
 If you complete 30 Daily Challenges in 30 days, you’ll also receive a bonus of 15%.

 Another way to earn extra points is through recording behaviors.
 LifePoints may send you an email containing a behavior diary, where you’ll be asked to keep track of certain activities.

 Some of LifePoint’s clients are looking for personal experience information for their products or services.
 You may be required to document your encounter when you’re in a supermarket or as you use a specific product.
 This information is used for product development and you’ll be rewarded for your time.

 For example, you may receive 1,000 points for recording the transactions you make with a credit card during a month.
 The amount of points earned will vary according to the complexity of the task.